How to Do an Oil Change Yourself: DIY Oil Change Tips You’ll Wish You Knew Sooner

 Step 4: Recycle the Old Oil

 Pour the used oil into a large jug.
 Fill the engine and run it until the dashboard oil light goes out.
 Wait a few minutes.
 Then check the dipstick and add oil if needed.
+Find out how to check oil like the pros.

 - If the engine is cold, start it and let it run for five minutes to warm the oil.
 If it’s hot, wait at least 30 minutes to avoid getting burned.